 - a balanced online and offline presence

 In the High School students bring a family owned laptop to school.
 Students routinely research information, analyze data, communicate and collaborate on assignments.
+In Health & Wellness and Life Skills courses, students continue to learn critical skills and attributes that are required to thrive in a digital world.
 HS students have a range of technology-rich courses from which to choose including:

 - Computer Applications